fm3chanic/color_schemes/doc/galery.md

 **Twenty Thousand Leagues Under the Seas**<br>
 This theme was inspired by this literary masterpiece by Jules Verne.
-My goal was creating the feel of being underwater yet with a touch of Steampunk style in it.<br>
+My goal was creating the feel of being underwater yet with a touch of Steampunk style in it.<br><br>
 ![Twenty Thousand Leagues Under the Seas](/assets/pictures/20k-leagues-under-seas.png)<br><br>
 **Acid Cloud**<br>
 A venomous look with glowing colors.<br>